MichaelBarbuzano/Weather-Web-App/README.md

-Here is a screenshot of the simple web application:
+Here is a screenshot of the simple web application displaying a 7 day weather report based on my location:
 ![WeatherAPpScreenshot](https://github.com/MichaelBarbuzano/Weather-Web-App/assets/148410804/4c7f3f22-85b0-47d9-a86b-672c658be897)